How to Make Your Dog Throw Up

 Inducing your dog to vomit is never fun, but necessary when he eats something dangerous.
 Using 3% hydrogen peroxide is the safest way to do it, and WDJ shows you how.

 I can still vividly recall the panic I felt five years ago when I looked up to see my beloved Bouvier, Axel, then 12 years old, stretch out his neck, give a gulp, and swallow the IQube Puzzle Plush squeaky plush ball that he’d been sucking on.

 I looked at him in disbelief; had he really just quaffed that thing?
 And should I try to get him to throw it back up?

 Dr. Jennifer Pittman is a critical care specialist at BluePearl-Georgia Veterinary Specialists in Atlanta, where she spends most of her time in the ICU and ER, and sees anywhere from 4 to 10 toxicity cases a week.
-As a Diplomate of the American College of Veterinary Emergency and Critical Care, toxicity is right up her alley – and she would like the opportunity to consult with a pet owner before said owner induces vomiting.
+As a Diplomate of the American College of Veterinary Emergency and Critical Care, toxicity is right up her alley – and she would like the opportunity to consult with a pet owner before said owner induces throwing up.